arctiqtim/smokeshift/README.md

 Adding -o json will return a parsable json blob instead of a pretty string report.

 ### Pre-requisites
-- A working kubectl (or all you'll get is a message complaining about kubectl)
+* A working kubectl (or all you'll get is a message complaining about kubectl)
-- Access to a Docker registry with busybox and nginx images
+* Access to a Docker registry with busybox and nginx images

-### Note:

 # Developer notes
 ### Pre-requisites